Windower/Lua/addons/scoreboard/readme.md

          Consolas, Dejavu Sans Mono.
 * fontsize - Size of Scoreboard's font
 * sbcolor - Color of scoreboard's chat log output
+* showallidps - Set to true to display the alliance DPS, false otherwise.
+* resetfilters - Set to true if you want filters reset when you "//sb reset", false otherwise.

 Caveats:
 * DPS is an approximation, although I tested it manually and found it to